mongodb/specifications/docs/workforce-human-oidc-auth.md

 [https://github.com/mongodb-js/oidc-plugin](https://github.com/mongodb-js/oidc-plugin), which can be used as a reference implementation (and which can generally be used in other applications based on the Node.js driver, although as a standalone package it is not considered a supported product of MongoDB).

+# Appendix B: Future intentions for endpoint restrictions

+Currently, users who connect to a host other than localhost or an Atlas hostname need to specify this host in the `ALLOWED_HOSTS` auth mechanism property.
+In the future, MongoDB is hoping to support Demonstrating Proof of Possession (DPoP, [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449)) which will allow lifting this restriction.
+The goal here of either of these mechanisms is to prevent users from connecting to untrusted endpoints that could advertise attacker-controlled IdP metadata and intercept tokens intended for other clusters (or even non-MongoDB OIDC applications).

+We would also like to adopt [RFC8707](https://datatracker.ietf.org/doc/html/rfc8707), but have not decided on a specific format for expressing MongoDB clusters as resource URLs.

 ## Changelog